Meet the Team

 Brooke Hendrickx

-Sioux Falls Hub Manager
+Southeast Region Hub Manager

 Brooke Hendrickx grew up on a diversified livestock operation near New York Mills, Minnesota, where her family raised sheep, pigs, and small grains and continues to operate a custom livestock marketing business.
 She grew up showing registered Columbia, Corriedale, and Rambouillet sheep across the country.